Abd-Elhadi/Leon-Template/README.md

 # Leon-Template

 This is a project for creating a [Leon Template] using HTML and CSS.
-I created it to improve my coding skills by building realistic projects.
+I created it to improve my HTML and CSS skills by building realistic projects.

 ## Table of contents